Skip to Content

 • How will students be evaluated?

-• The Core Course will not have traditional in-class exams.
+• The Core Course will have weekly quizzes related to the main module.

 • The students will have a biostats and another applied next generation sequencing graded assignments each week.